srmadscience/mongodb-charglt/README.md

 # mongodb-charglt
 Mongo implementation of Charglt

-TODO:
+* Has the  basic functionality of charglt, but is missing stuff  - see TODO
+## TODO

-* make extrajson payload mongo centric
+* Make extrajson payload mongo centric
-* feed to downstream systems
+* Feed to downstream systems
-* unlock and reset records
+* Unlock and reset records partially working
-* running totals
+* Running totals not working
-* weird variable names
+* Rename weird variable names
-* make scale
+* make scale - currently is sync and one thread

+## Status

+While this is fine to play with, it's not a fair representation of MongoDB at the moment.